1970s commodities boom

 The 1970s commodities boom refers to the rise of many commodity prices in the 1970s.
 Excess demand was created with money supply increasing too much and supply shocks that came from Arab–Israeli conflict, initially between Israel and Egypt.
-The Six-Day War where Israel captured and occupied the Sinai Peninsula for 15 years, the Closure of the Suez Canal (1967–1975) for 8 years of that, lead to supply shocks.
+The Six-Day War where Israel captured and occupied the Sinai Peninsula for 15 years, the Closure of the Suez Canal (1967–1975) for 8 years of that, led to supply shocks.
 66% of oil consumed by Europe at that time came through the Suez Canal and had to be redirected around the continent of Africa.
 15% of all maritime trade passed through the Suez Canal in 1966, the year before it closed.

 The Yom Kippur War in late 1973 was Egypts attempt at crossing the Suez Canal and taking the Sinai Peninsula back from Israeli occupation.
 On October 19, 1973 Richard Nixon requested $2.2 billion to support Israel in the Yom Kippur War.
 That resulted in OAPEC countries cutting production of oil and placing an embargo on oil exports to the United States and other countries backing Israel.
 That was the start of the 1973 oil crisis.